csdexter/coredump/coredump/0-introduction.md.md

 Interpretation commentary/key will be in *italic* and article numbering will use the format `I<number>`.

-Introductory/context text will be in regular face
+Introductory/context text will be in regular face and article numbering will use the `I, 1, a, i` numbered list style.

 ## Bona fide